yupswing/akifox-transform/README.md

 ## Documentation

-You can read the full documentation <a href="https://dl.dropboxusercontent.com/u/683344/akifox/akifox-transform/docs/index.html" target="_blank">here</a>
+You can read the full Library documentation <a href="https://dl.dropboxusercontent.com/u/683344/akifox/akifox-transform/docs/index.html" target="_blank">here</a>

 ## Using the library
-**I DON'T RECOMMEND USING IT RIGHT NOW BECAUSE IT'S A WORK IN PROGRESS AND IT WILL CHANGE MAYBE RADICALLY IN THE PROCESS OF BECOMING STABLE**

 Once you got a DisplayObject (Sprites, Bitmap...) you can create a Transformation object linked to it.
 (Don't use more than one transformation at a given time.
 I will code this check later on)